greenboxal/doggohub/doc/update/README.md

-# Updating GitLab
+# Updating DoggoHub

-Depending on the installation method and your GitLab version, there are multiple update guides.
+Depending on the installation method and your DoggoHub version, there are multiple update guides.

-There are currently 3 official ways to install GitLab:
+There are currently 3 official ways to install DoggoHub:

 - Omnibus packages
 - Source installation